 Soup.
 It’s part of “Getting Your Veggies In 101”.
-Like smoothies, you can cram a ridiculous amount of vegetables into soups, and I thoroughly recommend it as a strategy for eating those 10 servings a day that our beloved Mr. Bailor reminds us about at any given opportunity.
+Like smoothies, you can cram a ridiculous amount of vegetables into soups, and I thoroughly recommend it as a strategy for getting more veggies into your life if you find you feel better when you do that.
 Especially in the winter months.
 I find salads easy-peasy to eat in the spring and summer, but as soon as the leaves turn – yeah, not so much.
 Another brilliant thing about soups is their portability; oh and let’s not forget how easy it is to make an enormous batch all at once and eat it over several days, or freeze it in ready to serve portions.
 Soups rock.
 And now you make make your salad warm in the winter.
 I give you Tomato Salad Soup.

 I don’t know about you, but I am already thinking about summer.
 And salads.
 Even though it’s mid-winter where I am.
 This soup got started when I had all the typical ingredients for salad lurking in the ‘fridge, but the temperature here had just turned to not-salad-eating degrees.
 I wondered what I could do with all the lettuce and cucumbers and tomatoes if I wasn’t going to eat them raw as salad.
 So I decided I would see what happened if I threw all of them together into soup.
 The same soup.
 And, in an instant, Tomato Salad Soup was born.